Krishna Kant

 K. Kant, ``Evaluation of Error Interval Monitoring

-Algorithm'', Sept 1993, Bellcore (Telcordia) technical report.
+Algorithm'', Sept 1993, Bellcore (Telcordia)

 25.

-K. Kant, ``Error Monitor Design for High Speed CCS
+K. Kant, ``Error Monitor Design for High

-Links'', Sept 1993, Bellcore (Telcordia) technical report.
+Speed CCS Links'', Sept 1993, Bellcore (Telcordia) technical report.

 26.